-This does not mean that we will treat all learners in the same way, but that we will respond to learners in ways which take account of their varied life experiences and needs.
+We will respond to all learners in ways which take account of their varied life experiences and needs.

 We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background.
 We pay particular attention to the provision for and the achievement of different groups of learners: